Bryan Bouchard - Lecturer of Accounting

 At SNHU Bouchard was awarded 2011-2012 Advisor of the Year and the 2010 Excellence in Teaching Award.
 He is also the advisor to the Phi Delta Psi fraternity and currently serves as the treasurer of the Mill Falls Charter School.

-David Doyon - Assistant Professor
+David Doyon - Co-Chair of Dept., Assistant Professor

 David Doyon came to SNHU in 2001 and is an assistant professor of accounting.
 Prior to SNHU, he worked as a controller, senior staff accountant and finance director.
 His research includes "Multinational corporations' management of translation exposure."

 Doyon received his Bachelor of Science in Accounting from the University of Southern Maine in 1989 and his Master in Business Administration from SNHU in 1997.
 He is a licensed CPA.

 Euclid Dupuis is a professor of accounting and taxation and the owner of a Certified Public Accounting firm in Manchester.
 Dupuis won the New Hampshire Society of Certified Public Accountants Outstanding Educator of the Year award in 2007.

 Dupuis is a Registered Financial Representative, Lincoln National Corporation, and a Certified Public Accountant, State of New Hampshire Board of Accountancy.

 Dupuis received his Bachelor of Science in Accounting from New Hampshire College in 1968, and his Master of Science from Bentley College, Waltham, MA, in 1978 majoring in Federal Taxation.

 Dupuis is a member of the NH Society of Certified Public Accountants.